Skip to Content (custom) - bh

 • Can the provider handle multiple languages in the data analysis and review process, given that government investigations may affect business operations in multiple countries?

-• Does the provider understand specific agency requirements around the treatment of privileged data, including the construction of privilege logs that minimize agency challenges?
+• Does the provider understand specific agency requirements around the treatment of privileged data, including the construction of privilege logs that minimise agency challenges?

-• Does the provider have a team of attorney reviewers who understand the underlying legal issues in antitrust and white-collar matters, as well as joint defense and common interest privilege designations?
+• Does the provider have a team of attorney reviewers who understand the underlying legal issues in competition and white-collar matters, as well as joint defence and common interest privilege designations?

 Conclusion

-It is not enough for a provider to handle your matters using “people with experience” but with a practice group (with one or more expert directors) demonstrating vision and commitment to an area of legal specialty or industry.
-They must deliver confidence that your matters are handled by professionals dedicated to providing committed expertise to your specialized needs in any industry or field.
+It is not enough for a provider to handle your matters using “people with experience” but with a practice group (with one or more expert directors) demonstrating vision and commitment to an area of legal speciality or industry.
+They must deliver confidence that your matters are handled by professionals dedicated to providing committed expertise to your specialised needs in any industry or field.

 By David Wagner, Epiq Managed Review Sales Engineer